melissacollier/melissacollier.github.io/_pages/forfun.md

   <img src="/images/Ireland3.jpeg" width="200" height="200" />
 </p>

-I currently own ~25 plants after a freeze came through when I was out of town and killed about 10.
-I will avidly try to convince anyone who will listen that they can be a great plant parent too, and to not let the one plant you killed in college scare you away.
+I currently own ~25 plants after a freeze when I was out of town killed about 10.
+I will avidly try to convince anyone who will listen that they can be a great plant parent too.

 <p align="middle">
   <img src="/images/plants1.jpeg" width="200" height="200" />
   <img src="/images/plants2.jpeg" width="200" height="200" />
 </p>

-I've had the same 3 best friends since freshman year of high school (18 years, plus my twin sister).
-None of them are scientists, and they help remind me that there is so much more to life than publishing, grants, and frustrating data.
+I've had the same 3 best friends (plus my tiwn) since my freshman year of high school.
+None of them are scientists, and they help remind me that there is so much more to life than the frustrations of data, publishing, and grant writing.

 <p align="middle">
   <img src="/images/girls_old.JPG" width="200" height="400" />